 The Texas longhorn was adopted as the official state large mammal of Texas in 1995, and is the well-known mascot for the University of Texas in Austin.
-This is a hybrid breed resulting from the random mixing of Spanish retinto (criollo) stock and English cattle in Texas around the 1820’s and 1830’s.
+This is a hybrid breed resulting from the random mixing of Spanish retinto (criollo) stock and English cattle in Texas.
 The Texas longhorn is considered to be one of the more intelligent breeds of cattle and is fairly calm and gentle and sometimes even curious and playful.

 Dallas is the dominant steer of the two we currently have.
 He is darker in color and his horns jut forward rather than outward.
 When he gets hungry, he won’t hesitate to let us know, as he will sound off vocally every few minutes until we give him his breakfast.
 His favorite treat, though, is alfalfa.
 He loves to rub on wooden posts or cedar trees for back scratches.
 Dallas also has formed an unlikely friendship with a male Canada goose on the Texas yard, who meets Dallas at the gate every morning and follows him around as a companion.
 Dallas is originally from the Asbill Ranch and came to the zoo in 2005 when he was just a calf.